carlosaya/SCK/content/blog/come-and-see-what-our-children-experience-at-kindy.md

 categories = []
 gallery = []
 tags = []
-title = "A day in the life of Samford Kindergarten"
+title = "Come and see what our children experience at kindy"

 +++
 ![](/uploads/2021/03/03/come-and-see-banner.png)

 <a href="https://drive.google.com/file/d/1FRfX1hKV83QS-stYSxzGKnDHAvzIu6Tn/view?usp=sharing"> View Video </a>